Josh Fields (pitcher): Seattle Mariners

-Fields was selected 20th overall in the first round of the 2008 Major League Baseball Draft by the Seattle Mariners.
+The Seattle Mariners selected Fields in the first round, with the 20th overall pick, in the 2008 Major League Baseball Draft.
 He agreed to terms with the Mariners on February 13, 2009, after a lengthy negotiation period between the team and his advisor, Scott Boras.
 His eventual signing bonus was $1.75 million.
 He made his professional debut with the West Tenn Diamond Jaxx of the Southern League on April 9, allowing three runs while retiring only two batters.
 He pitched in 31 games with a 2–2 record and 6.48 ERA that season despite being shut down in May for a brief period with a "dead arm" that was attributed to his long layoff between the draft and signing.
 After the season, he was assigned to the Peoria Javelinas of the Arizona Fall League, where he allowed only two earned runs in 11 innings and was selected to the "Rising Stars Game" featuring the top prospects in the league.

 Fields returned to the Diamond Jaxx for the 2010 season and was 1–1 with a 3.77 ERA in 21 appearances, which included six saves.
 He again played for Peoria after the season and made his second straight appearance in the "Rising Stars Game."
 In 2011, he was assigned to the Jackson Generals (the new name for the Diamond Jaxx) where he was 1–2 with a 3.81 ERA in 20 games.
 On July 1, he was promoted to the Triple-A Tacoma Rainiers of the Pacific Coast League, where he allowed 10 earned runs in 13 innings of work.